Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T

-The electrical resistivity $\rho_{xx}$ measured at $T=4\pm0.15$~K in magnetic fields with angles $\theta$ varying from $4.2~^\circ$ to $44.4~^\circ$ is presented in Fig. \ref{Fig2}(a). $\rho_{xx}$ is maximum at the metamagnetic transition and its maximum is enhanced at angles $28.5\leq\theta\leq36.2~^\circ$, where it reaches $\simeq120~\mu\Omega$cm and where the largest resistivity jump $\Delta\rho(H_m)\simeq70~\mu\Omega$cm is observed at $H_m$.
-Fig. \ref{Fig2}(b) shows the magnetic-field dependence of the Fermi-liquid coefficient $A$ extracted from our data.
-Details about the Fermi-liquid fits to the electrical-resistivity data, by $\rho_{xx}=\rho_0 + AT^2$, are given in the Supplemental Material \cite{SM}.
-Two kinds of fits were done here.
-At angles $\theta \leq$~19.7$~^\circ$, low-$T$ fits performed in the range $T_{sc}<T\leq4$~K are affected by the cyclotron-motion effect, which leads to nonphysical negative values of $A$ at high fields.
-At these angles, high-$T$ fits performed in the range 2.1~K~$< T \le$~4~K permit extracting a Fermi-liquid coefficient $A$, which is almost unaffected by the cyclotron-motion effect.
-At larger angles, the cyclotron-motion effect is absent and the two kinds of fits give similar results.
-For each magnetic-field direction, $A$ reaches its maximal value $A^{max}$ at $H_m$, and $A^{max}$ is enhanced at $\theta\simeq30~^\circ$.
-For angles $\theta\geq20~^\circ$, the maximum of $A$ at $H_m$ is asymmetric, with a step-like increase for $H \lesssim H_m$ and a shoulder for $H \gtrsim H_m$.
+The electrical resistivity $\rho_{xx}$ measured at $T=4\pm0.15$~K in magnetic fields with angles $\theta$ varying from $4.2~^\circ$ to $44.4~^\circ$ is presented in Fig. \ref{Fig2}(a).
+Small hysteresis loops (due to the first-order nature of the transition at $H_m$, and possibly additional magnetocaloric effects \cite{Schonemann2023} and eddy-current heating) visible in our up- and down-sweep field data do not affect the observations and analyzes made in the following. $\rho_{xx}$ is maximum at the metamagnetic transition and its maximum is enhanced at angles $28.5\leq\theta\leq36.2~^\circ$, where it reaches $\simeq120~\mu\Omega$cm and where the largest resistivity jump $\Delta\rho(H_m)\simeq70~\mu\Omega$cm is observed at $H_m$.
+Fig. \ref{Fig2}(b) shows the magnetic-field dependence of the Fermi-liquid coefficient $A$ extracted from fits by $\rho_{xx}=\rho_0 + AT^2$ to our data (see Supplemental Material \cite{SM}).
+For each magnetic-field direction, the coefficient $A$ reaches its maximal value $A^{max}$ at $H_m$, and $A^{max}$ is enhanced at $\theta\simeq30-35~^\circ$.
+At angles $\theta\geq20~^\circ$, the maximum of $A$ at $H_m$ is strongly asymmetric, with a step-like increase for $H \lesssim H_m$ and a shoulder for $H \gtrsim H_m$.
+The $H$ and $\theta$ variations of $A$ shown here for sample $\#18$ are consistent with those extracted for other samples grown by the MSF and chemical-vapor-transport (CVT) techniques (see \cite{Knafo2019,Knafo2021a} and Supplemental Material \cite{SM}).
+We note that, in \cite{Weinberger2025}, it was stressed that SC-PPM forms out of a 'strange metal' with a linear temperature dependence of the electrical resistivity.
+However, for the data presented here, an analysis by $\rho_{xx}=\rho_0 + A_nT^n$ with a free coefficient $n$ is not relevant since it leads to non-physical negative values of $\rho_0$ with $n\simeq1$ fitted near $H_m$ \cite{Knafo2026}.
 Fig. \ref{Fig2}(c) shows a superposition of the magnetic-field-temperature phase diagrams obtained for the different field directions.
 For $\theta=4.2~^\circ$, SC2 is fully stabilized in fields $H<H_m$.
 For $\theta=19.7~^\circ$, the onset of SC2 is observed in fields $H<H_m$ but zero resistivity is not reached at low temperature.
 For $\theta >19.7~^\circ$, SC-PPM is stabilized in fields $H>H_m$.
 The critical temperature of SC-PPM reaches its maximum value $T_{SC-PPM}^{max}\simeq1.9$~K for $\theta=36.2~^\circ$.